Health Insurance Exchanges

 ACA envisions that states will establish two separate Exchanges – one for individuals and one for small employers.
 However, a state has the option to combine them.
 States may also choose to build more than one Exchange in a state (e.g., in states with large populations) and can establish multi-state, regional Exchanges.

 - Coverage Options

 As a general rule, Exchanges are only allowed to include qualified health plans offering major medical coverage (although a limited exception allows for dental coverage).
 Qualified health plans offered on the Exchanges are grouped into four so-called "precious metal" categories of coverage.
-Health Care Reform establishes the actuarial value for each:
+ACA establishes the actuarial value for each: